alan-turing-institute/repro-catalogue/README.md

 **Command line interface**

-The tool is a command line interface so you will need to open something like Terminal in macOS or Command Prompt in Windows.
+The tool has a command line interface so you will need to open something like Terminal in macOS or Command Prompt in Windows to use it.

-All commands ask you to specify a path to some directory or file.
+Throughout, the tool will require you to provide paths to some directory or file.
 Note that the directory path will look different on different operating systems.
-On Linux and macOS it may look like `data/my_data.csv`, and on Windows it will be `data\my_data.csv` (i.e., use a `\` instead of `/`).
+On Linux and macOS it may look like `data/my_data.csv`, whereas on Windows it will be `data\my_data.csv` (i.e., use a `\` instead of `/`).

 ### Catalogue overview

-The tool `catalogue` comes with three commands (`engage`, `disengage`, `compare`) which should be run consecutively:
+The `catalogue` tool comes with three commands (`engage`, `disengage`, `compare`) which should be run consecutively:

 ```
 USAGE